|

 Most cultivars were obtained directly from Strawn Water Gardens

+in the years 1994 through 1998.
 In these galleries, James takes us through

 seasonal and age related changes in coloration of many Strawn